 Definition of rotary engine in English:

-1An engine which produces rotary motion or which has a rotating part or parts, in particular:
+1An engine that produces rotary motion or that has a rotating part or parts, in particular.

 - The motor is one of the two known molecular rotary engines that derive their energy from a transmembrane ion motive gradient.